 Generally, our advertising rates are based on the "gross rating points," or total number of impressions delivered expressed as a percentage of a market population, of a display or group of displays.
 The number of "impressions" delivered by a display is measured by the number of people passing the site during a defined period of time and, in some international markets, is weighted to account for such factors as illumination, proximity to other displays and the speed and viewing angle of approaching traffic.
 To monitor our business, management typically reviews the average rates, average revenues per display, occupancy and inventory levels of each of our display types by market.
 In addition, because a significant portion of our advertising operations are conducted in foreign markets, principally France and the United Kingdom, management reviews the operating results from our foreign operations on a constant dollar basis.
-A constant dollar basis allows for comparison of operations, the margins in our international operational operational operations, the margins in our international operations.
+A constant dollar basis allows for comparison of operations independent of foreign exchange movements.
+Because revenue-sharing and minimum guaranteed payment arrangements are more prevalent in our international operations, the margins in our international operations typically are less than the margins in our domestic operations.
 Foreign currency transaction gains and losses, as well as gains and losses from translation of financial statements of subsidiaries and investees in highly inflationary countries, are included in operations.

 The significant expenses associated with our operations include (i) direct production, maintenance and installation expenses, (ii) site lease expenses for land under our displays and (iii) revenue-sharing or minimum guaranteed amounts payable under our street furniture and transit display contracts.
 Our direct production, maintenance and installation expenses include costs for printing, transporting and changing the advertising copy on our displays, the related labor costs, the vinyl and paper costs and the costs for cleaning and maintaining our displays.
 Vinyl and paper costs vary according to the complexity of the advertising copy and the quantity of displays.
 Our site lease expenses include lease payments for use of the land under our displays, as well as any revenue-sharing arrangements we may have with the landlords.
-The terms of our domestic site leases generally range from one to 50 years.
-Internationally, the terms of our site leases generally range from three to ten years, but may vary across our networks.
+The terms of our domestic site leases typically range from one month to over 50 years, and typically provide for renewal options.
+Internationally, the terms of our site leases typically range from three to ten years, but may vary across our networks.